ctucker/angular-snc-training/src/training.md

 Let's add a simple feature:

-* When I type into the input box, the label in the final `<li>` on the page should receive the value I type
+* _When_ I type into the input box
+* _Then_ the label in the final `<li>` updates with that value

-We'll write a Protractor test to look for that behavior now, and then add the code to make it pass.
+To do this we take three steps:

+1. Write a failing protractor test for that change
+2. Add production code to make the test pass
+3. Refactor the production code

 ???